 In 1986 the property, which by then numbered just 28 acres, was sold to developers.
 Snee Farm, including the 1828 plantation house pictured above, became vulnerable to demolition.
 An organization called Friends of Snee Farm quickly formed to purchase the land.
 In 1990 the property came under the protection and responsibility of the United States National Park Service and operates today as the Charles Pinckney National Historic Site.
 Snee Farm is open to the public.

-Snee Farm is listed in the National Register, which adds the following:
+Snee Farm is listed in the National Register:

 (Charles Pinckney National Historic Site) Snee Farm was purchased about 1754 by Colonel Charles Pinckney, a wealthy lawyer and planter.
 Upon his death in 1782, the farm then passed to his son, Charles, author of the “Pinckney draught” and signer of the Constitution, four time Governor of South Carolina, U.S. Senator and Minister to Spain, 1801-1805.
 President George Washington stopped at Snee Farm for breakfast on May 2, 1791, during a tour through South Carolina.
 The farm remained the property of Pinckney until his death in 1824.
 (Note: research since the time of nomination has established that Pinckney sold Snee Farm in 1817 to satisfy his debts.
 The current main house at Snee Farm was built ca. 1828, replacing the plantation house extant during Pinckney’s ownership.)